-- 10-3(e) Conform Comply with to the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings in the event of relocation of a historic resource.
-If any historic buildings, structures, or levees are relocated or altered, the lead agency should shall ensure that any changes to significant buildings or structures conform to the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings.
-Implementation of this measure can mitigate potential changes to significant architectural resources. - 10-3(f) Conform to Comply with the Secretary of the Interior's Guidance for the Treatment of Cultural Landscapes to preserve landscapes' historic form, features, and details that have evolved over time. - 10-1(a) Before any ground-disturbing activities begin, conduct intensive archaeological surveys, including subsurface investigations, to identify the locations, extent, and integrity of presently undocumented archaeological, tribal cultural, and landscape resources that may be located in areas of potential disturbance.
+Delta Plan Ecosystem Amendment Mitigation Measure Number Delta Plan Ecosystem Amendment Mitigation Measure 10-1(b) Prior to project construction, a qualified archaeologist, defined as one meeting the U.S. Secretary of the Interior's Professional Qualifications Standards for Archeology and with expertise in California archaeology, in coordination with California Native American tribes traditionally and culturally affiliated with the Delta, shall develop a Cultural Resources/ Tribal Cultural Resources Awareness and Sensitivity Training Program for all construction and field workers involved in project-related ground-disturbing activities.
+The program shall include a presentation that covers, at a minimum, the types of cultural resources and tribal cultural resources common to the area, regulatory protections for such resources, and the protocol for unanticipated discovery of archaeological resources and potential tribal cultural resources.
+An archaeologist and representative from a culturally affiliated California Native American Tribe shall provide an in-person or, if in-person is not feasible, video-conference-based training presenting the Cultural Resources/Tribal Cultural Resources Awareness and Sensitivity Training Program to all personnel working in areas of project ground-disturbing activities prior to working in these areas.
+Written materials associated with the Program shall be provided to project personnel, as appropriate.
+10-1(c) Before any ground-disturbing activities begin, conduct intensive archaeological surveys, and subsurface investigations if warranted, to identify the locations, extent, and integrity of presently undocumented archaeological, tribal cultural, and landscape resources that may be located in areas of potential disturbance.
+Conduct tribal consultation to identify and evaluate the presence and significance of tribal cultural resources and landscapes.
+Surveys and subsurface investigations where tribes have identified tribal cultural resources shall include tribal monitors in addition to archaeologists.
 In addition, if ground-disturbing activities are planned for an area where a previously documented prehistoric archaeological site has been recorded but no longer may be visible on the ground surface, conduct test excavations to determine whether intact archaeological subsurface deposits are present.
-Also conduct surveys at the project site for the possible presence of cultural landscapes and traditional cultural properties. - 10-1(b) If potentially CRHR-eligible prehistoric or historic-era archeological, tribal cultural, or landscape resources are discovered during the survey phase, additional investigations may be necessary.
-These investigations could should include, but not necessarily be limited to, measures providing resource avoidance, archival research, archaeological testing and CRHR eligibility evaluations, and contiguous excavation unit data recovery.
-In addition, upon discovery of potentially CRHR-eligible prehistoric resources, coordinate with the NAHC and the Native American community to provide for an opportunity for suitable individuals and tribal organizations to comment on the proposed research. - 10-1(c) If CRHR-eligible archaeological resources, tribal cultural resources, or cultural landscapes/properties are present and would be physically impacted, specific strategies to avoid or protect these resources should be implemented if feasible.
-These measures may include: - i.
-Planning construction to avoid the sensitive sites - ii.
-Deeding the sensitive sites into permanent conservation easements - iii.
-Capping or covering archaeological sites - iv.
-Planning parks, green space, or other open space to incorporate the sensitive sites

-10-1(d) If federal agencies are participants in the activity project and Section 106 of the National Historic Preservation Act applies, conduct formal consultation with the State

-Historic Preservation Officer and the Native American community.
+Also conduct surveys at the project site for the possible presence of cultural landscapes and traditional cultural properties.
+10-1(d) If potentially CRHR-eligible prehistoric or historic-era archeological, tribal cultural, or landscape resources are discovered during the survey phase, additional investigations may be necessary.
+These investigations should include, but not necessarily be limited to, measures providing resource avoidance, archival research, archaeological testing and CRHR eligibility evaluations, and contiguous excavation unit data recovery.
+In addition, upon discovery of potentially CRHR-eligible prehistoric resources, coordinate with the NAHC and the Native American community to provide for an opportunity for suitable individuals and tribal organizations to comment on the proposed research.
+10-1(e) If CRHR-eligible archaeological resources, tribal cultural resources, or cultural landscapes/properties are present and would be physically impacted, specific strategies to avoid or protect these resources should be implemented if feasible.
+These measures may include: i.
+Planning construction to avoid the sensitive sites ii.
+Deeding the sensitive sites into permanent conservation easements iii.
+Capping or covering archaeological sites iv.
+Planning parks, green space, or other open space to incorporate the sensitive sites 10-1(f) If federal agencies are participants in the project and Section 106 of the National Historic Preservation Act applies, conduct formal consultation with the State Historic Preservation Officer and the California Native American tribes.
 Potential adverse effects on cultural resources recommended as eligible for listing in the NRHP will be resolved through the development of a memorandum of agreement and/or a program-level agreement.